Click on images to enlarge

 - Any person with a valid reason.

 With some exceptions, there is a $20 standard fee for each baptism, marriage, and burial record search whether the record is found or not.
 In the case that a record is not found, an inventory that details what records were searched will be included.
-Please include a $20 cheque addressed to “Region 5 of the United Church of Canada” (note in memo archives) with your application form.
+Please include a $20 cheque made out to “Prairie to Pine Regional Council” (note in memo archives) with your application form.

 Other sources of information